Navy | The Royal Dutch Navy |

 6 Nov 1940

 HrMs O 22 (Lt.Cdr.
 J.W.
-Ort, RNN) was ordered to take up a patrol position further South, off Lindesnes, 18 nautical miles from the coast.
+Ort, RNN) was ordered to take up a patrol position further south, off Lindesnes, 18 nautical miles from the coast.
 (6)

 13 Nov 1940

 At 2030B/13, [Berlin time] the German submarine U-28, which was on the return trip to Germany after her last operational war patrol (she was to be used as a training boat after her return), reported a torpedo attack on her in German naval grid AN 3438.
+[The center of this grid is position 57°57'N, 05°36'E.]

-The logbook of U 28 gives the following; ' In a timespan of 30 seconds heard two heavy explosions very near to the boat.
+The logbook of U-28 gives the following; ' In a timespan of 30 seconds heard two heavy explosions very near to the boat.
 Most likely we were attacked by a submarine.
 The torpedoes must have passed behind the boat and most likely exploded at the end of their run or on hitting the bottom. '

 If this was indeed a torpedo attack by a submarine, and given the double explosion this seems very likely to us, the attacker can only have been HrMs O 22.
 No other Allied submarine was operating in this area.
 No other Allied submarine failed to return to base around this time and finally no other Allied submarine reported this attack.
-Also the position where the wreck of O 22 was found in 1993 is only a few miles from the centre of German naval grid AN 3438 and within the boundaries of this grid.
+Also the position where the wreck of HrMs O 22 was found in 1993 is only a few miles from the centre of German naval grid AN 3438 and within the boundaries of this grid.

-Given the above we (Mr. Alexiades and uboat.net crew) consider it very likely that O 22 made this attack and was therefore still operational on the evening of 13 November 1940.
+Given the above we (Mr. Alexiades and uboat.net crew) consider it very likely that HrMs O 22 made this attack and was therefore still operational on the evening of 13 November 1940.
 It is even possible that something went wrong during this attack and that this resulted in the loss of O 22, although this is just an hypothesis on our part.

 We would like to thank Mr. Platon Alexiades for informing us on the entry in the logbook of U-28.
 We have informed the Dutch Navy of this find.